ThreeLetters/SuperSQL/source/index.html.md

 </aside>

 ### Multi-queries
 Multiqueries can be done too.
 This allows for highly efficient repetative queries.
-Note: Only the values of WHERE, JOIN, and INSERT work with this.
+Note: Only the values of WHERE and INSERT work with this.
 VALUES, not KEYS.

 ### Multi-Table support
 If you want to query multiple tables at once, put the tables in as an array

+### Type Casting
+If you want to set the type of the input, you can set it by adding `[type] (replace type with type)`.

 ### Simple
 If you are making simple queries, you may use simple functions to boost performance.
 Use simple functions by attatching an `s` in front of the function.
 The syntax is very similar to SlickInject.